hostapd Addon to add a WiFi hotspot to IPFire

 802.11g 2.4 6 to 54 2003

-• Channel: Choose the channel with the least amount of other WiFi networks.
+• Channel: Choose the channel with the least amount of other WiFi networks, or leave the default for 'Automatic Channel Selection'.
 Channels 1, 6 or 11 are recommended for common 2.4 GHz Wi-Fi as they do not overlap each other.

 • Neighborhood scan: This function searches for other wireless networks in the area.
 If any are found, 40 MHz channel bandwidth is disabled.